thumbnail

 First Belgian town liberated by the Allies in 1918; sits on the French border.

-Southwest of Baku, Azerbaijan, is a renowned UNESCO World Heritage site famous for its ancient petroglyphs (rock carvings) dating back over 40,000 years
+Southwest of Baku, Azerbaijan, and is a renowned UNESCO World Heritage site famous for its ancient petroglyphs (rock carvings) dating back over 40,000 years

 Qobustan